Truly Affordable Housing

 Too many Americans pay more than the national standard of 30% of gross income on housing costs: including rent or mortgage, maintenance and utilities.
 One out of 11 households are cost-burdened with housing costs that are 50% or more of their income (Source: Joint Center for Housing Studies of Harvard University).
-Truly affordable housing allows residents to reallocate funds toward other necessities, such as child care, education, healthcare, clothing, and food.
+Affordable housing allows residents to reallocate funds toward other necessities, such as child care, education, healthcare, clothing, and food.
 Reducing housing costs also increases disposable income, which raises spending power and strengthens the economy.
 Truly affordable housing won’t rely on government subsidies.

-We are meeting with the public, getting to know their desires and capabilities, and making plans to help them become builders.
-In 2018, Sonoma County’s planning department enacted a provision called the Cottage Housing Development provision to allow construction of multiple small units on a single residential lot.
-This provision is allowing tiny houses to be built on foundations, which presents an opportunity to create housing at a relatively low cost.
+In 2018, the planning department of Sonoma County in Northern California enacted a provision called the Cottage Housing Development provision to allow construction of multiple small units on a single residential lot.
+This provision allows tiny houses to be built on foundations, which presents an opportunity to create housing at a relatively low cost.

-In the county known for its pinot noir, cabernet sauvignon, and zinfandel grapes, there is a 10-year waiting list for affordable homes.
+In Sonoma County, known for its pinot noir, cabernet sauvignon, and zinfandel grapes, there is a 10-year waiting list for affordable homes.
 This waiting list was worsened by the Tubbs Fire in 2017.
-But with education and experience, people no longer have to wait.
+For-profit developers are not meeting the need.